rbowsley/lamplighthelp/source/9-1-0_Opening_a_new_linked_case.markdown

 ![Opening a {{Linked Case}} through the Context Menu](9.1.0b.png)

-- Instead of choosing an existing case from the predicted options, you can also enter the name and detalis of a new one.
+- Instead of choosing an existing case from the predicted options, you can also enter the name and details of a new one.
 (For more on adding records to an existing {{linked case}}, see [9.2.0 Linking Records to a {{Linked Case}}](help/index/p/9.2.0).)

 ### Completing the New {{Linked Case}} Details
 When you have the new {{linked case}} pop-up, you will need to complete the details.
 These will include the {{linked case}} name, (which is often the name of the {{user}}), the date, and possibly other fields.